-- E. impacts resulting from aquaculture activities, including pond excavation and construction and maintenance of associated access roads and dikes, authorized under and conducted in accordance with a permit issued by the United States Army Corps of Engineers under section 404 of the federal Clean Water Act, United States Code, title 33, section 1344, but not including construction or expansion of buildings; - F. impacts resulting from wild rice production activities, including necessary diking and other activities authorized under a permit issued by the United States Army Corps of Engineers under section 404 of the federal Clean Water Act, United States Code, title 33, section 1344; or - G. impacts resulting from agricultural activities that are subject to federal farm program restrictions that meet minimum state standards under this chapter and Minnesota Statutes, sections 103A.202 and 103B.3355, and that have been approved by the board, the commissioners of natural resources and agriculture, and the Pollution Control Agency.
+GF. impacts resulting from agricultural activities on agricultural land that is subject to the wetland conservation compliance provisions of the federal Food Security Act of 1985, as amended, consistent with a memorandum of understanding and related agreements between the board and the United States Department of Agriculture, Natural Resources Conservation Service. that are subject to federal farm program restrictions that meet minimum state standards under this chapter and Minnesota Statutes, sections 103A.202 and 103B.3355, and that have been approved by the board, the commissioners of natural resources and agriculture, and the Pollution Control Agency.
 An exemption under this item is not valid until such approval is obtained.
 If approved, the conditions and standards shall be noticed by the board to local government units and published in the State Register.
 The conditions and standards take effect 30 days after publication and remain in effect unless superseded by subsequent statute, rule, or notice in the State Register.
-Upon taking effect, this exemption only applies to impacts on agricultural land annually enrolled in the federal Farm Program that are not beyond what is: - (1) allowed under the other exemptions in this part; - (2) necessary to replace, maintain, or repair existing private drainage infrastructure with a capacity not to exceed that which was originally constructed; or - (3) replaced at a ratio of 1:1 or greater under United States Department of Agriculture provisions as supported by documentation from the United States Department of Agriculture, which must be included as evidence to support this exemption.
+Upon taking effect, this exemption only applies to impacts on agricultural land annually enrolled in the federal Farm Program that are not beyond what is:

+(1) allowed under the other exemptions in this part;

+(2) necessary to replace, maintain, or repair existing private drainage infrastructure with a capacity not to exceed that which was originally constructed; or

+(3) replaced at a ratio of 1:1 or greater under United States Department of Agriculture provisions as supported by documentation from the United States Department of Agriculture, which must be included as evidence to support this exemption.